Security of quantum key distribution with detection-efficiency mismatch in the multiphoton case: Conclusions

-An open problem is to include the dark count rates and, in particular dark count mismatch in the detection model.
+An open problem is to include the dark count rates and, in particular, dark count rate mismatch in the detection model.
 The difference between dark count rates of two detectors also may affect the security and the secret key rate.

-Another open problem is generalization to the case when the detection-efficiency mismatch is not constant, but is under partial Eve's control.
-Such attacks are described and employed experimentally \cite{LoHack,Makarov}.
-In principle, the combination of Proposition~\ref{Propdb} with the numerical techniques developed in Refs.~\cite{Zhang}, allows us to calculate the secret key rate, but analytical estimates and the adaptation of the decoy state method are also desirable.
+Another open problem is generalization to the case when the detection-efficiency mismatch is not constant, but is under partial Eve's control, or, in other words, Eve-induced mismatch rather than mismatch only due to manufacturing and setup.
+Such attacks are described and employed experimentally \cite{Leuchs,LoHack,Makarov,Pirandola-rev,Xu}.
+Ref.~\cite{Zhang} analyzes the security in this general case under the same conjecture about the number of multiphoton events supported by numerical evidence.
+That is, the idea that the number of multiphoton events can be estimated using the number of double clicks and/or the error rate averaged over the two bases works also in the general case.
+One might hope that Proposition~\ref{Propdb} or its modification can be used to obtain a rigorous bound for the number of multiphoton events in this case as well.

-Finally, let us note that the Devetak and Winter formula for the secret key rate (\ref{EqDW}) is valid only for collective Eve's attacks.
-This is not an actual restriction since the results can be generalized to the case of the most general, coherent attacks using the entropy accumulation technique \cite{EntrAccum}.
-This technique also allows us to take the finite-size effects into account.
+Finally, let us note that, originally, the Devetak--Winter formula for the secret key rate (\ref{EqDW}) is valid only for collective Eve's attacks: Eve prepares the state $\rho^{\otimes N}_{ABE}$ where $N$ is the number of sendings.
+For the asymptotic case $N\to\infty$, the most general, coherent attacks are reduced to the collective attacks using the quantum version of the de Finetti representation \cite{Renner}, so, this is not an actual restriction.
+For finite $N$, the entropy accumulation technique \cite{EntrAccum,EntrAccum2,EntrAccum3} can be used for better finite-size corrections.
+However, a concrete formula using this technique is to be elaborated.